Human rights and encryption: International instruments

-While a very broad range of human rights is touched upon by Digital Technologies, the human rights to freedom of expression (Art.
+While a very broad range of human rights is touched upon by digital technologies, the human rights to freedom of expression (Art.
 19 International Covenant on Civil and Political Rights [ICCPR]) and the right to private life (Art.
 17 ICCPR) are of particular relevance to the protection of cryptographic methods.
 Unlike the Universal Declaration of Human Rights (UDHR) which is international 'soft law', the ICCPR is a legally binding international treaty.

 Restrictions on the right to freedom of expression are only permitted under the conditions of Article 19, paragraph 3.
 Restrictions shall be provided for by law and they shall be necessary (a) for the respect of the rights or reputations of others or (b) for the protection of national security or of public order or of public health or morals.
 A further possibility for restriction is set out in Art.
 20 ICCPR, In the context of limitations on cryptography, restrictions will most often be based on Article 19 (3)(b), i.e., risks for national security and public order.
 This raises the complex issue of the relation, and distinction, between security of the individual, e.g., from interference with personal electronic communications, and national security.
 The right to privacy protects against 'arbitrary or unlawful interference' with one's privacy, one's family, one's home and one's correspondence.
-Additionally, Article 17(1) of the ICCPR protects against 'unlawful attacks' against one's honor and reputation.
+Additionally, Article 17(1) of the ICCPR protects against 'unlawful attacks' against one's honour and reputation.
 The scope of Article 17 is broad.
 Privacy can be understood as the right to control information about oneself.
-The possibility to live one's life as one sees fit, within the boundaries set by the law, effectively depends on the information which others have about us and use to inform their behavior towards us.
+The possibility to live one's life as one sees fit, within the boundaries set by the law, effectively depends on the information which others have about us and use to inform their behaviour towards us.
 That is part of the core justification for protecting privacy as a human right.

 In addition to the duty to not infringe these rights, States have a positive obligation to effectively ensure the enjoyment of freedom of expression and privacy of every individual under their jurisdiction.
 These rights may conflict with other rights and interests, such as dignity, equality or life and security of an individual or legitimate public interests.
 In these cases, the integrity of each right or value must be maintained to the maximum extent, and any limitations required for balancing have to be in law, necessary and proportionate (especially least restrictive) in view of a legitimate aim (such as the rights of others, public morals and national security).